lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 }
 ```

-As long as the same directive function is used in the same expression each render, the previous instance will be reused and any state stored on the instance will persist between renders.
+As long as the same directive function is used in the same expression each render, the previous instance will be reused, thus the state of the instance will persist between renders.

-The lone argument to the constructor is a `PartInfo` object which provides metadata about the expression position the directive was used in.
-This may be useful for providing error checking in cases where directives are designed to be used only in specific types of expressions (see [below]()).
+The constructor receives a single `PartInfo` object, which provides metadata about the expression the directive was used in.
+This can be useful for providing error checking in cases where directives are designed to be used only in specific types of expressions (see [below]()).

-### Declarative rendering: `render()`
+### Declarative rendering: render()

-The `render()` method should be implemented to return a value for lit-html to render into the expression's position in the DOM.
+The `render()` method should return the value to render into the DOM.
 It can return any renderable value, including another `DirectiveResult`.

 In addition to referring to state on the class instance, the `render()` method may also accept arbitrary arguments passed in from the template to calculate its return value.
 Any arguments defined for the `render()` method will determine the function signature of the directive itself: